Pine in Kakigara-cho

 The beginning of the Sumida River

-Before the Meiji era, Arakawa flowed along the current Sumida River channel.
-A record flood occurred in Meiji 43 (1910), causing enormous damage to Tokyo.
-This triggered the excavation of the Arakawa Floodway and was completed in 1930 (1930).
+Before the Meiji era, Arakawa was flowing along the current flow path of the Sumida River.
+A record flood occurred in Meiji 43 (1910), causing severe damage to Tokyo.
+This triggered the excavation of the Arakawa Floodway, and was completed in 1930 (1930).

-The Iwabuchi sluice gate is set up on the Sumida River, which is separated from Arakawa.
-Even in Typhoon No. 19 in October 2019, the Iwabuchi sluice gate was closed with the rise of the water level of Arakawa, protecting the Sumida River from the flood of Arakawa.
+Iwabuchi sluice gate is set up in the Sumida River, which is divided from Arakawa.
+Reiwamoto (October 2019) In Typhoon No. 19, the Iwabuchi sluice gate was closed with the rise of the water level in Arakawa, protecting the Sumida River from the flood of Arakawa.

-Many types of bridges are built on the Sumida River.
-Why don't you take a walk to the beginning of the Sumida River while looking at the bridge from Chuo-ku?
+There are many kinds of bridges in the Sumida River.
+Why don't you take a walk from Chuo-ku to the beginning of the Sumida River while watching the bridge?

-In addition, the Shingashi River flowing from Saitama Prefecture flows into the Sumida River.
+In addition, the Shingashi River flowing from Saitama flows into the Sumida River.

-By the way, this spring, I spent two days walking along Arakawa from Iwabuchi sluice gate to near the mouth of the river.
-It's tanned!
+By the way, this spring, I spent two days walking along Arakawa from Iwabuchi Suimon to near the mouth of the river.
+It's sunburned!